 -Hugo Seeling (Dunite Poet) excerpt from L., published in Wheel of Fire, Round Table Book Co, Oceano, 1936

-While these Dunes often appear as a blank, shifting landscape, Shed on Passive Sands weaves rich histories spanning over 12,000 years – from the expunged Native American inhabitants to the present-day ATV riders – to consider the current politically charged and environmentally threatened landscape of the Oceano Dunes.
-These are the Dunes of the Chumash, a people nearly erased by the Spanish Missionaries; the Dunes of Cecil B. DeMille’s ancient Egyptian The Ten Commandments movie set buried in the sand in 1923 and currently being unearthed; the Dunes of the Dunites – the artists, poets, nudists, and mystics living in the Dunes during the depression; the Dunes of Edward Weston and Ansel Adams’ sensual perfection; and the Dunes of the current day Dunites – the ATV riders who tear through the endangered plant species and pollute the air.
+While these Dunes often appear as a blank, shifting landscape, Shed on Passive Sands weaves rich histories spanning over 12,000 years – from the expunged Native American inhabitants to the present-day ATV riders – to consider the current politically charged landscape of the Oceano Dunes.
+These are the Dunes of the Chumash, a people nearly erased by the Spanish Missionaries; the Dunes of Cecil B. DeMille’s ancient Egyptian The Ten Commandments movie set buried in the sand in 1923 and currently being unearthed; the Dunes of the Dunites – the artists, poets, nudists, and mystics living in the Dunes during the depression; the Dunes of Edward Weston and Ansel Adams’ sensual perfection; and the Dunes of the current day Dunites – the ATV, motorcycle, and dune buggy riders and their RV village.